 I just adore the pop of color, because it’s so different from the typical party beverages.
 And it’s easy to make, in just a few simple steps.

 First, you fill and freeze some white grape juice ice cubes with cranberries set inside – “Moosbeere” is German for cranberry.
 The cubes keep the punch cool, but they won’t water the mixture down because you are using juice and fruit that complements the entire mixture.

 Then you combine the fruit, sugar, and vodka to bring out the flavors in the fruit, and infuse the vodka with citrus peach flavor.
 You make both the fruit vodka mixture and the ice cubes ahead of time, so when you are ready to serve, all you have to do is put all of the ingredients in the punch bowl and you’re set.

 The layers of flavor built by the multiple juices, plus the champagne or sparkling white wine (if you like a sweeter flavor, I recommend trying a bottle of prosecco), really make a delicious combination that you’ll want to bring out for festive occasions year after year.

 If you are hoping to make this punch non-alcoholic, you totally can.
 All you have to do is leave out the vodka and substitute the champagne or sparkling wine with ginger ale.
 Additional details are provided in the “Cooking By the Numbers…” section below.

 The final topping of richly hued edible flowers makes the punch look like it’s topped with festive leaves.
-That’s where is gets its name, which translates from German to mean “cranberry autumn leaves punch.”
+That’s where is gets its name, with “Herbstblätter” translated from German to mean “autumn leaves” and “Bowle” meaning punch.